shoaibkhanz/agentic-ai-engineering-course/lessons/03_context_engineering/article.md

 ## Understanding context engineering

-Context engineering is about finding the best way to arrange information from your memory into the context passed to an LLM.
-It is an optimization problem where you retrieve the right parts from your short-term and long-term memory to solve a specific task without overwhelming the model.
+Context engineering is about finding the best way to arrange information from your applications memory into the context passed to an LLM.
+It is a solution to an optimization problem where you retrieve the right parts from your short-term and long-term memory to solve a specific task without overwhelming the model.
 For example, when you ask a a cooking agent for a recipe, you do not give it the entire cookbook.
 Instead, you retrieve the specific recipe, along with personal context like allergies or taste preferences.
 This precise selection ensures the model receives only the essential information.

 Andrej Karpathy explains that LLMs are like a new kind of operating system where the model is the CPU and its context window is the RAM [[36]](https://addyo.substack.com/p/context-engineering-bringing-engineering).
 Just as an operating system manages what fits into your computer’s limited RAM, context engineering manages what information occupies the model’s limited context window.